 And then we did more than just a gingerbread graveyard, we did a GINGERBREAD HAUNTED HOUSE!

 Let me tell you how…fun…it was getting Halloween stuff in early August.
 Thankfully I still have the headstone and skeleton chocolate molds, as well as leftover Halloween sprinkles from last year.
-Candy corn, hilariously enough, is available year round, as well as gummy worms, Reese’s pieces, and black licorice.
-I went to Party City and picked up electric green suckers and candy sticks, orange and black gum balls.
-The old earth is made from ground up graham crackers, while the new dirt is made from ground up chocolate Teddy grahams.
+Candy corn is available year round, as well as gummy worms, Reese’s pieces, and black licorice.
+I went to Party City and picked up electric green suckers and candy sticks, and orange and black gum balls.
+The old dirt is made from ground up graham crackers, while the new dirt is made from ground up chocolate Teddy grahams.

 There were two things I needed but were unavailable to me: ghost peeps and candy Jack-o-Lanterns.
-The kids loved these last year so I had to bring them back this year, so I decided to make my own.
+Since the kids loved these so much, I decided to make my own.
 The pumpkins are made with Jack-o-lantern chocolate molds, but I was in a bit of a hurry and they didn’t come out as nicely as I wanted.
 A much bigger hit were the marshmallow ghosts.
 I used a marshmallow recipe from my Miette cookbook and cut out ghosts with a ghost cookie cutter.
 Even though they tasted good, they were a bit too floppy, so I’m going to give Alton Brown’s recipe a try to see if it’s a bit firmer.

 Anyway, I’ll be baking cookies and cake and doing homework today, so I hope all of you have a happy Halloween!